ruliancruz/jornadamilhas-api/README.md

 {
     "id": 1,
     "personName": "John Galt",
-    "testimonialText": "This not was fun anymore.",
+    "testimonialText": "This is not was fun anymore.", "photoPath": "imageurl4path.jpg"
-    "photoPath": "imageurl4path.jpg"
 }
 ```